 Keep in mind that this doesn’t necessarily mean that your dog will have these problems, but he has a higher risk for those health issues than dogs of other breeds.

-Common Health Issues in English Pointers
+Common English Pointer Health Issues

 - Eye problems: cataracts, corneal dystrophy, entropion, pannus, progressive retinal atrophy, cherry eye